cccansunny/floodgap/README.md

 ## Next steps

 Fine-grain the scoring to block-group level inside each cluster and rank streets using 311 flooding complaints and HCFCD flood history; desktop pre-screen candidate poles and bridges via Street View and ownership records; field reconnaissance with a structured site checklist; and test the model's picks against the areas the team wanted to monitor but could not install in.

----

-Full semester report, including the complete story and everything that did not work, is in `FloodGap_Semester_Report.docx`.